 These Lodge cast iron pans are the best, hands down.
 Over 10,000 great reviews on them.

-Put chicken pieces in a shallow roasting pan and pour this sauce over top.
-Here’s the delicious marinade recipe I use.
+Put chicken pieces in a shallow roasting pan and pour the sauce over top.

 Bake at 350 degrees for 1/2 hour, depending on the size of the chicken.
 I often leave the chicken in for at least 45 minutes, but our chickens are quite large.